beliaev-maksim/spec-kit-operations/templates/commands/specify.md

     7. Identify Success Validation criteria
     8. Return: SUCCESS (spec ready for stakeholder review)

+5. **CRITICAL - File Organization**:
+   - ALL initiative artifacts MUST be created inside INITIATIVE_DIR (specs/<number>-<short-name>/)
+   - Write the specification to SPEC_FILE (already inside INITIATIVE_DIR)
+   - **DO NOT create any implementation artifacts** (no .yaml files, no .py scripts, no .csv files)
+   - This is the **BRAINSTORMING phase** - only create planning documents (spec.md, analysis documents)
+   - Implementation artifacts will be created later during `/speckit.implement` phase

+6. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the initiative description (arguments) while preserving section order and headings.

-5. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the initiative description (arguments) while preserving section order and headings.
+6. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the initiative description (arguments) while preserving section order and headings.

-6. **Specification Quality Validation**: After writing the initial spec, validate it against quality criteria:
+7. **Specification Quality Validation**: After writing the initial spec, validate it against quality criteria:

-   a. **Create Spec Quality Checklist**: Generate a checklist file at `FEATURE_DIR/checklists/requirements.md` using the checklist template structure with these validation items:
+   a. **Create Spec Quality Checklist**: Generate a checklist file at `INITIATIVE_DIR/checklists/requirements.md` using the checklist template structure with these validation items:

       ```markdown
       # Specification Quality Checklist: [INITIATIVE NAME]